despo/issuehub.io/CONTRIBUTING.md

 1. Fork the repo.
 2. Add a test for your change.
 Only styling, documentation and refactoring changes (that are already covered by tests) don't require any new tests.
 If you are adding functionality or fixing a bug, you need a test!
 Also, no need to test rails!
 3. Make the test pass.
-4. Commit, with a meaningful describing message.
-This is very important!
-5. Push to your fork and submit a pull request.
+4. Push to your fork and submit a pull request.
-6. Wait for comments or feedback!
+5. Wait for comments or feedback!

 Syntax: